Euphorbia (Spurge) - Expert tips

 Most common pests on Euphorbia

 If you spot little webs on your plant, the problem is surely spider mites.
-You are asking yourself what are these little fluffy white cotton balls on the leaves or stem of your Euphorbia?
+You are asking yourself, what are these little fluffy white cotton balls on the leaves or stem of your Euphorbia?
 We can assure you that your plant is suffering from Mealy Bugs!
 The last possibility is plant scale.
 These pesky bugs can be brown, green, beige, reddish, light brown or dark brown.
 They are pretty easy to spot if you have good eyes.

-Are Euphorbia poisonous for your pets or children?
+Is Euphorbia poisonous for your pets or children?